bibek12345/DIPC/CloudWorkshop_DIPC_1000.md

     ```
     where:
-        <LOCAL_AGENT> - Select the local DIPC agent
+        <AGENT> - Select the DIPC agent you created
         <SOURCE_DB_NAME> - Name of the source database server.
-This have been provided in your environment page; look for entry SOURCE_DB_NAME
+This have been provided in your environment page;
+        look for entry SOURCE_DB_NAME
         <CDB_SOURCE_SERVICE_NAME> - CDB Service name string for the source database server.
-This have been provided in your environment page; look for entry CDB_SOURCE_SERVICE_NAME
+This have been provided
+        in your environment page; look for entry CDB_SOURCE_SERVICE_NAME
     ```
 4. Click "Test Connection" button and when the test is successful click "Save" button.